Skip to content

 From the above equation, it can be concluded that Q > 1/2 can be achieved if Gain (G) > 1.
 This achievable Q is higher than any passive filter.

 Also, keeping G greater than or equal to 3 will make the system unstable.
-This is because it will cause at least one pole to appear on the right-hand side.
+This is because it will cause at least one pole to appear on the right-hand side of s-plane.
 This results in either perpetual oscillation or exponential growth in the output amplitude.

 active_filter_sallen_key_lpf_explaination_near_fo-1